 This sounds nice in theory but in practice, it can cause implant failures (when patients refuse to pay for important parts like abutments) and it can create a ton of hidden fees for the patient.
 If, for instance, during the surgery, your doctor realizes she needs to do a bone graft for the implant to be successful.
 She does the graft and tacks on another couple thousand dollars to your final bill.
 You’ve saved and budgeted for your implants but you weren’t expecting this additional cost so what do you do?

 With Omega Teeth, that won’t ever happen.
 Everything comes at one packaged price, no matter what we find or do during the surgery.
 We will not charge you additional fees for things like bone grafts.
 If the patient needs something, we’re going to do it because we want the implant to succeed and help the patient — not because we want to add more fees.
-Implants are already an investment — we don’t want to make them any more expensive or complicated for the patient.
+Implants are already an investment — we don’t want to make them any more expensive or complicated

 The best way to make the dental implant process as easy as possible is to put a high priority on planning.
 When formulating Omega Teeth, Dr. Rob realized that, with extensive planning on his end, he could make the patient’s experience easier and quicker.
 First, he takes a full 3D scan of the patient’s mouth and jaw.
 The scan allows him to map out the perfect placement for the dental implants via a surgical guide.
 A surgical guide is a small piece of plastic that the doctor places in the patient’s mouth during the surgery.
 The holes in the surgical guide tell the doctor exactly where the implant needs to go.